finnpedersenkazes/GitAttributesInAL/README.md

 ````

 You can add the file directly on GitHub by chosing Add file, Create new file.
-The project is then correctly detected as being a AL project and  you can filter your GitHub repositories by the AL language.
+The project is then correctly detected as being an AL project and you can filter your GitHub repositories by the AL language.

 ![Image of Playground](images/SearchAL.png)